Anatomy of the human heart: Right coronary system

 The right coronary artery usually lies just above the aortic valve, within the aortic root, in the right coronary sinus that is the anterior surface of the aortic root.
-It travels anteriorly and slightly to the right to reach the atrioventricular groove; it enters the groove and follows it path to reach the cardiac crux, the place where atrioventricular groove meets the interatrial and interventricular grooves at the posterior surface of the heart.
+It travels anteriorly and slightly to the right to reach the atrioventricular groove; it enters the groove and follows its path to reach the cardiac crux, the place where atrioventricular groove meets the interatrial and interventricular grooves at the posterior surface of the heart.
 The right coronary artery provides blood to the wall of the right heart and some areas of the left heart though its branches.
 The right coronary system mostly supplies the right ventricle and atrium, apart from the anterior interventricular septum and a small area neighboring the course of the left anterior descending artery.

 Left coronary system

 The left main coronary artery begins at the posterior sinus of the aortic root.
 It is the largest coronary artery, as the myocardium supplied by this artery is larger than the coronary artery, although it becomes short as soon as it separates in the anterior interventricular (also known as left anterior descending or LAD) and circumflex artery.
 The LAD travels within the interventricular groove and gives of diagonal and septal branches.
 Diagonal branches supply the anterior surface of the heart while septal branches supply the muscle mass of the interventricular septum; the first one supplies the atrioventricular bundle at the point of its bifurcation.
 The circumflex artery is embedded within the atrioventricular groove, travels laterally to the left and curves to the posterior surface of the heart, where it usually diminishes at the crux area (where it sometimes supplies the posterior descending artery (in case of left dominance)).
 The left coronary system mainly supplies the left heart and a large part of the interventricular septum.